-- (A) The stationary source shall establish and implement written procedures to manage changes (except for "replacements in kind") to process chemicals, technology, equipment, and procedures; and changes to stationary sources that affect a covered process. - (B) The procedures shall assure that the following considerations are addressed prior to any change: the technical basis for the proposed change; impact of change on safety and health; modifications to operating procedures; necessary time period for the change; and authorization requirements for the proposed change.
-The procedures shall also require identification and analysis of inherently safer systems as required by subsection (i). - (C) Employees involved in operating a process and maintenance and contract employees whose job tasks will be affected by a change in the process shall be informed of, and trained in, the change prior to startup of the process or affected part of the process. - (D) If a change covered by this section results in a change in the process safety information required by subsection (a)(1), such information shall be updated accordingly. - (E) If a change covered by this section results in a change in the operating procedures or practices required by subsection (a)(2), such procedures or practices shall be updated accordingly.
+- (6) Management of Change: - (A) The stationary source shall establish and implement written procedures to manage changes (except for "replacement in kind") to process chemicals, technology, equipment and procedures; and changes to stationary sources that affect a covered process. - (B) The procedures shall assure that the following considerations are addressed prior to any change: the technical basis for the proposed change; impact of change on safety and health; modifications to operating procedures; necessary time period for the change; and authorization requirements for the proposed change.
+The procedures shall also require identification and analysis of inherently safer systems as required by subsection (i) of this section. - (C) Employees involved in operating a process and maintenance and contract employees whose job tasks will be affected by a change in the process shall be informed of, and trained in, the change prior to start-up of the process or affected part of the process. - (D) If a change covered by this section results in a change in the process safety information required by subsection (a)(1) of this section, such information shall be updated accordingly. - (E) If a change covered by this section results in a change in the operating procedures or practices required by subsection (a)(2) of this section, such procedures or practices shall be updated accordingly. - (7) Pre-startup Reviews: - (A) The stationary source shall perform a pre-startup safety review for new stationary sources and for modified stationary sources when the modification is significant enough to require a change in the process safety information. - (B) The pre-startup safety review shall confirm that prior to the introduction of regulated substances to a covered process: construction and equipment is in accordance with design specifications; safety, operating, maintenance and emergency procedures are in place and are adequate; for new covered processes, a process hazard analysis has been performed and recommendations have been resolved or implemented before startup; and modified covered processes meet the requirements contained in management of change, subsection (a)(6) of this section; and training of each employee involved in operating a process has been completed. - (8) Compliance Audits: - (A) The stationary source shall certify that it has evaluated compliance with the provisions of this section at least every three years to verify that the procedures and practices developed under this chapter are adequate and are being followed. - (B) The compliance audit shall be conducted by at least one person knowledgeable in the process. - (C) A report of the findings of the audit shall be developed. - (D) The stationary source shall promptly determine and document an appropriate response to each of the findings of the compliance audit, and document that deficiencies have been corrected. - (E) The stationary source shall retain the two most recent compliance audit reports. - (9) Incident Investigation:

-(7) Pre-Startup Reviews.

-- (A) The stationary source shall perform a pre-startup safety review for new stationary sources and for modified stationary sources when the modification is significant enough to require a change in the process safety information. - (B) The pre-startup safety review shall confirm that prior to the introduction of regulated substances to a covered process: construction and equipment is in accordance with design specifications; safety, operating, maintenance, and emergency procedures are in place and are adequate; for new covered processes, a process hazard analysis has been performed and recommendations have been resolved or implemented before startup; and modified covered processes meet the requirements contained in management of change, subsection (a)(6); and training of each employee involved in operating a process has been completed.

-(8) Compliance Audits.

-- (A) The stationary source shall certify that they have evaluated compliance with the provisions of this section at least every three years to verify that the procedures and practices developed under this chapter are adequate and are being followed. - (B) The compliance audit shall be conducted by at least one person knowledgeable in the process. - (C) A report of the findings of the audit shall be developed. - (D) The stationary source shall promptly determine and document an appropriate response to each of the findings of the compliance audit, and document that deficiencies have been corrected. - (E) The stationary source shall retain the two most recent compliance audit reports.